On the Curvature of Regge Metrics: Derivation of the Distributional Riemann Curvature

 \subsection{Removing Frame-Dependency}

-While useful for analysis, (\ref{distcurvfinal}) is inconvenient for many applications because it requires knowledge of a specific (generalized) compatible frame, which are not easy to construct or represent.
+While useful for analysis, (\ref{distcurvfinal}) is inconvenient for many applications because it requires knowledge of a specific compatible frame, which are not easy to construct or represent.
 The purpose of this subsection is to remove this dependency by expressing the distributional curvature in terms of endomorphism-valued forms.
-The cost is that the test forms become discontinuous and metric-dependent.
+The cost is that the test forms must be discontinuous and metric-dependent.

-First, we can define a symmetric nondegenerate bilinear form on the vector space $\mathrm{End}(T_xM) = T^*_xM \otimes T_xM$ by setting
+First, we can define a symmetric nondegenerate bilinear form on the vector space $\mathrm{End}(T_xM) = T_xM \otimes T^*_xM$ by setting